common-fate/docs-archive/docs/approvals/configuration/backup.md

 and follow the prompts.
 You should see an output similar to the below:

 ```
-[✔] successfully started a backup of Granted Approvals dynamoDB table: Granted
+[✔] successfully started a backup of Common Fate dynamoDB table: Granted
 [i] backup details
 Backup: mytestbackup
 ARN: arn:aws:dynamodb:ap-southeast-2:123456789012:table/Granted/backup/123456789-5d199eb1